RobMeades/ioc-client/README.md

 `~/ioc-client/Debug/ioc-client mic_hw ioc_server:port -ls log_server:port -ld log_directory_path`

 ...where `mic_hw` is the  device representing the I2S microphone, `ioc_server:port` is the URL where the [ioc-server](https://github.com/RobMeades/ioc-server) application is running, `log_server:port` is the URL where the [ioc logging server](https://github.com/RobMeades/ioc-log) is running and `log_directory_path` is a path where log files can be stored temporarily.
 Here the connection to the server applications will be direct rather than over a secure connection.
+When a connection is active GPIO0 will toggle on every transmit; it's probably useful to connect an LED (via a 1k resistor) between that pin and ground.

 # Security
 This section describes how to set up SSH connectivity which will be used below when [Making Incoming TCP Connections Over Cellular](#making-incoming-tcp-connections-over-cellular) and [Running Everything Automatically](#running-everything-automatically).